 Related topics not covered in this article include:

-- Naturalization Guide: This article focuses just on eligibility for expeditious naturalization benefits.
-For an overview of naturalization in general, request a copy of our firm’s Guide to Naturalization in the United States.
+- Naturalization in General: This article focuses just on eligibility for expeditious naturalization benefits.
+For an overview of naturalization in general and a discussion of naturalization procedures (including in expeditious naturalization cases, see our firm’s Guide to Naturalization in the United States.

-- Expeditious naturalization provisions covering “[a]ny person who is employed by a bona fide U.S. incorporated nonprofit organization which is principally engaged in conducting dissemination of information abroad through communications media which significantly promotes U.S. interests abroad and which is recognized as such by the Attorney General.”
+- Expeditious naturalization provisions for persons employed by Voice of America, Radio Free Asia, or another “bona fide U.S. incorporated nonprofit organization which is principally engaged in conducting dissemination of information abroad through communications media which significantly promotes U.S. interests abroad and which is recognized as such by the Attorney General.”

 - Expeditious naturalization for members of the military and their families.

 Generally speaking, to be eligible for naturalization, an applicant must:

 - be an LPR;

 - be of good moral character, attached to the constitution, and be favorably disposed toward the good order and happiness of the U.S. (As a practical matter, for purposes of expeditious naturalization, USCIS requires good moral character for at least 3 years prior to filing the naturalization application and until the time of naturalization.)

 - pass a test of English language, history, and U.S. government; and